PeterNaydenov/grunt-layered-themes/README.md

 # Layered-themes for Grunt

 Plugin framework for CSS themes.
 Theme engines are comming as plugins.
-Combine with any CSS preprocessor for unlimited power (LESS, SASS, Stylus, Rework, or other).
+Combine with any CSS post-process for unlimited power (LESS, SASS, Stylus, Rework, autoprefixer, or other).

 ## Why to use it?
  - Organize CSS rules in small and easy to understand snippets;